Th0w0/Sorting-Visualization-Project/README.md

   - Shell Sort
   - Radix Sort
 - **User Interaction**: Control the speed of the visualization and select different algorithms to see their behavior in real-time.
+- **AI Assistant**: Question and answers with AI Assisstant all the problems relate sorting problems.
 - **Educational Tool**: Ideal for students learning about sorting algorithms and their performance.

 ## Technologies Used
 - **Programming Language**: Java
 - **Development Environment**: Visual Studio Code or IntelliJ IDEA (or any Java-supported IDE)
-- **Libraries**: Swing, awt for graphical user interface and many orther
+- **Libraries**: Swing, awt, stringworker for graphical user interface and many orther.

 ## Installation and Setup
 1. **Clone the Repository**: